Comedy / Mystery

 Based on the Paramount Pictures Motion Picture based on the Hasbro board game CLUE

 Based on the iconic 1985 film – which was inspired by the classic Hasbro board game – Clue is a hilarious farce-meets-murder mystery.
 At a remote mansion, six mysterious guests assemble for an unusual dinner party where murder and blackmail are on the menu.
 When their host turns up dead, they all become suspects.
-As the body count rises, Miss Scarlett, Professor Plum, Mrs. White, Mr. Green, Mrs. Peacock, Colonel Mustard, and Wadsworth, the butler, race to find the killer.
+As the body count rises, Miss Scarlet, Professor Plum, Mrs. White, Mr. Green, Mrs. Peacock, Colonel Mustard, and Wadsworth, the butler, race to find the killer.
 Clue is the comedy whodunit that will leave both cult-fans and newcomers in stitches as they try to figure out WHO did it, WHERE, and with WHAT?!

 ABOUT THE CREATORS